-Top 5 4th Quarter Trades of Pr - GuruFocus.com
+Top 5 4th Quarter Trades of PR - GuruFocus.com

 The 13F report details which stocks were in a guru’s equity portfolio at the end of the quarter, though investors should note that these filings are limited in scope, containing only a snapshot of long positions in U.S.-listed stocks and American depository receipts as of the quarter’s end.
 They are not required to include international holdings, short positions or other types of investments.
 Still, even this limited filing can provide valuable information.

-According to GuruFocus data, these were Private Harbour Investment Management & Counsel, LLC’s top five trades of the quarter.
+According to GuruFocus data, these were PRIVATE TRUST CO NA’s top five trades of the quarter.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-Private Harbour Investment Management & Counsel, LLC reduced their investment in ARCA:IAU by 9,262 shares.
-The trade had a 0.35% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $32.77.
+During the quarter, PRIVATE TRUST CO NA bought 31,405 shares of ARCA:SPGP for a total holding of 32,605.
+The trade had a 0.39% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $82.16.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, iShares Gold Trust has a price-book ratio of 6.54.
+In terms of valuation, Invesco S&P 500 GARP ETF has a price-earnings ratio of 11.49 and a price-book ratio of 3.04.

-Private Harbour Investment Management & Counsel, LLC reduced their investment in ARCA:PSQ by 20,853 shares.
-The trade had a 0.33% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $13.34.
+PRIVATE TRUST CO NA reduced their investment in ARCA:VOO by 4,545 shares.
+The trade had a 0.24% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $351.8.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.